swe-students-fall2025/1-specification-adjjl/README.md

 - what if i have allergies / food restrictions?

 Goals:
-- help me think of flavorful recipes that i can make on demand
+- help me think of a flavorful recipes that i can make on demand
 - let me be able to save recipes i want to make in the future or that i made and liked
 - let me be able to accommodate for substitutions
 - let me be able to sort by cooking time / cooking difficulty